MatAregawi02/creative-single-page-site/readmeMine.md

 5) I learned the importance of pseudoelements when working with underlined links that have to be highlighted when hovering...
 (how do we make it so that everything -the content and the line- gets hightlighted)?

+6) look into how to better incorporate media queries and responsiveness into your program (variables, importing,...) is there a much better way than just dumping everything into the three folders?
 ------------------------------------------------
 #####
 This code snippet had a problem